klahnakoski/mo-logs/README.md

 Another example, involves *nested exceptions*: If you catch a particular type of exception, you may inadvertently catch the same type of exception from deeper in the call chain.
-Narrow exception handling is an illusion.
+Narrow exception handling does not exist, it is an illusion.
 Broad exception handling will force you to consider a variety of failures early; force you to consider what it means when a block of code fails; and force you to describe it for others.